Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Conclusion

 \section{Conclusion}

-In this paper we compared five methods for speech discretization, two neural models~(VQ-VAE, VQ-WAV2VEC), and three Bayesian approaches~(HMM, SHMM, H-SHMM), with respect to their performance serving as direct input to the task of Unsupervised Word Segmentation~(UWS) in low-resource settings.
-Our motivation for such a study lies on the need of processing oral and low-resource languages, for which obtaining transcriptions is a known bottleneck~\cite{brinckmann2009transcription}.
-In our UWS setting, and using five different languages (Finnish, Hungarian, Mboshi, Romanian and Russian), we find the Bayesian SHMM and H-SHMM models to perform the best, as they produced concise yet highly exploitable representations from just few hours of speech.
-Finally, this work updates \cite{Godard2018} by using more recent speech discretization models, and presenting better UWS results for Mboshi.
+In this paper we compared five methods for speech discretization, two neural models~(VQ-VAE, VQ-WAV2VEC), and three Bayesian approaches~(HMM, SHMM, H-SHMM), with respect to their performance serving as direct input to the task of unsupervised word segmentation~(UWS) in low-resource settings.
+Our motivation for such a study lies in the need of processing oral and low-resource languages, for which obtaining transcriptions is a known bottleneck~\cite{brinckmann2009transcription}.

+In our UWS setting, and using five different languages (Finnish, Hungarian, Mboshi, Romanian and Russian), we find that VQ-based methods are not a good fit for our pipeline, as they output very long and inconsistent sequences, which are difficult to treat.
+This was also recently observed in~\newcite{kamper2020towards}.

+In contrast to that, the Bayesian SHMM and H-SHMM models perform the best, as they produced concise yet highly exploitable representations from just few hours of speech.
+We believe this difference in performance is due to HMM-based models explicitly performing acoustic unit discovery.
+This means the discretization produced by them aims not only to summarize the speech signal, but to closely match the language's phonology.
+Moreover, the subspace estimation performed by both SHMM and H-SHMM, might also play a significant role.
+This is because these models are able to learn from an additional 19~hours of data in different languages.
+The other models~(HMM and VQ-based models) do not have access to any form of pretraining or prior.

+Finally, comparing the neural and Bayesian UWS approaches, we notice that the neural model is competitive in the \textit{noisier} setting, reaching better UWS boundary scores working with the output of speech discretization models.
+The Bayesian model is however better at segmenting true phones~(topline scenario).
+Concluding, this work updates \newcite{Godard2018} by using more recent speech discretization models, and presenting better UWS results for Mboshi.